 - 3 ounces cream, plus extra for washing

-Preheat the oven to 325°F and line two cookie sheets with parchment, set aside.
+To Make the Cookie Batter: Preheat the oven to 325°F (160°C) and line two cookie sheets with parchment, set aside.

-Pipe the cookies into 1" wide rounds on the prepared cookie sheets.
+To Pipe and Bake the Cookies: Pipe the cookies into 1-inch-wide rounds on the prepared cookie sheets.
 Don't worry if they have little peaks, you'll fix those later.
 Just try to keep the cookies all roughly the same size to ensure even baking.